 C&T 5118 Infant and toddler development and practice

 Permission required.
 Theory is related to practice and research with infants, toddlers, and families.
-Students participate in classroom practice and meet for weekly seminar on-site at the Rita Gold Early Childhood Center.
+Students participate in classroom practice and meet for weekly seminar on-site at Early Childhood Centers.
 Enrollment is for one or two semesters.
-Faculty: Recchia, Susan